mjg123/mjg123.github.io/_posts/2017-10-02-JVM-startup.md

 #### Aside 1: Where can I use it?

 AOT is an "experimental" feature, only currently supported on 64-bit JVMs on linux-x86 (all JVMs are 64-bit from 9 onwards).
 This is what most people's prod environments look like, in my experience, but the JVM is widely used in plenty of other places too.
-There is [an RFE for AOT support in Windows and MacOS](https://bugs.openjdk.java.net/browse/JDK-8172670) which seems to indicate that it might be available in the next major release, which will be 18.3 next March.
+There is [an RFE for AOT support in Windows and MacOS](https://bugs.openjdk.java.net/browse/JDK-8172670) which seems to be progressing well, so we might get to see in a near-future release.

 #### Aside 2: Tiered compilation